The Application Period 2024/25 has started!

 Preparatory Course / Additional Studies

-If you current educational qualficiations do not fully meet the Abitur/ Fachabitur-level in Germany, and you will need a Preparatory Course or additional studies, here are your 3 options:
+If you current educational qualifications do not fully meet the Abitur/ Fachabitur-level in Germany, and you will need a Preparatory Course or additional studies, here are your 3 options:

 Option 1: International Year One